“I know that they’re hearing it every year. But you still have to remind people.”

 Bluma Tishgarten and Felix Goldberg were both young Polish Jews caught up in the Holocaust; Adolf Hitler’s rise to power; the rise of anti-Semitism and more.
 Yet they survived.
 This is their story.

-All proceeds from the sale of this book will benefit Holocaust education efforts in South Carolina.
+The author’s proceeds from the sale of this book will benefit Holocaust education efforts in South Carolina.

 Felix was born January 2, 1917 in a village near the city of Kalisz, Poland.
 He was the youngest of five children.
 At age 21 he was required to go into the Polish Army.
 He was serving in that capacity when World War II broke out in September 1939.